 Canal stenosis causes pain and other symptoms

 If you’ve been diagnosed with spinal stenosis and you’re experiencing painful symptoms, you are likely to first be recommended the following conservative treatments by your doctor:

 - Limited periods of rest

 - Physical therapy

-If you’re a candidate for surgery to treat canal stenosis, its causes and effects, you might be interested in learning about the minimally invasive options perfected by the surgeons at Laser Spine Institute.
+If you’re a candidate for surgery to treat canal stenosis, you might be interested in learning about the minimally invasive spine surgery performed at Laser Spine Institute.
 Our outpatient procedures are a safer and effective alternative to traditional open spine surgery,^ offering a streamlined experience with many advantages for our patients.
 If you’d like more information about our procedures and our dedication to delivering excellent care, please contact us today.

 Ask a member of our dedicated team for a free review of your MRI or CT scan* to determine if you are a potential candidate for one of our procedures.